openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 There currently is no formal process on how to identify and deprecate technology that can be removed from the Open edX platform.
-As a result, the state of such technologies that could be removed or are already partially removed is captured in a non-standardized set of formats.
+As a result, the state of technologies that can be removed or are already partially removed is captured in a non-standardized set of formats.
 This document outlines common language and a process to use when making the decision on what to deprecate, when it should be done, and the status of execution.
-The result of following this process should be alignment and the right degree of involvement from all stakeholders involved.
+The result of following this process should be alignment and the right degree of involvement from all stakeholders.

 Specification
 ==============